|A twist on an old favourite Sticky Date Pudding. Kumara is the Maori name for sweet potato, however,

 using mashed bananas.

-- Sticky Kumara and Date Pudding with Caramel sauce
+- Sticky Kumara and Date Pudding with Caramel

 - 1 cup of cooked puréed golden kumara, sweet potatoes - approximately 1 large kumara